mheap/nexmo-developer/_documentation/en/numbers/guides/event-alerts.md

 You can use a short code to send event alerts or reminders to your users - for example, to remind them of an appointment.
 The [Event-based alerts API](/api/sms/us-short-codes/alerts/sending) provides this capability.

 > **Note** Our carrier partner (AT&T) is discontinuing its shared short code service for alerts.
-Nexmo is therefore no longer able to offer this service.
+Vonage is therefore no longer able to offer this service.
 [Dedicated short codes](https://www.nexmo.com/platform/short-codes) are still available.

 You configure these alerts in the developer dashboard: